amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image2]

+I normalize the image data using cv2.normalize() function to obtain zero mean and equal variance images `(cell 8 & 9)`.
+The comparison between the orginal and normalized one is shown in the following figure:

+![alt text][image2.5]

 As a last step, I normalized the image data because ...

 I decided to generate additional data because ...